Why should Juneteenth be important for all Christians? Before we consider the answer, a brief history lesson will be helpful.

 The historical slave trade in America is gone.
 As with any national-level sin, however, there remains deep social wounding and scarring that will take generations to address truly.
 If a nation genuinely desires to see restoration from a national sin, there must come a time when, like in the book of Nehemiah, the nation owns up to them.
 To magnify James 5:16 beyond interpersonal relationships and to project it over an entire country, we must see that healing comes through the ownership and transparency of our sins, and through prayer.
 Juneteenth symbolizes the day an unrighteous institution was broken, and when God Almighty delivered America's domestic slave population.
 But it can also signify a day when non-black Christians rejoice WITH our black brothers and sisters who were physically set free.
 We can celebrate the many Christians who rose beyond apathy and fought and spoke out against the great injustice of slavery.
 We can listen and talk about the Savior who came to release the captives and free the oppressed, and by whose grace we all stand on equal footing before the Cross.
 Perhaps through the commemoration of this monumental day, we can begin the much needed, Christ-honoring, and neighbor loving healing that Jesus died to make possible.

 Why should Juneteenth be important for all Christians?
-Because our black brothers and sisters were set free.
-And because setting all people free is exactly what Jesus came to do.
+Because after generations of calling on the Lord for deliverance, our black brothers and sisters were set free.
+And setting captives free is exactly what Jesus came to do.

 . . .